soybeanjs/soybean-admin-docs/src/guide/icon/usage.md

     ```

     ::: tip Tip
-    'icon-local' is a preset prefix, set the variable VITE_ICON_LOCAL_PREFFIX in .env
+    'icon-local' is a preset prefix, set the variable VITE_ICON_LOCAL_PREFIX in .env
     :::